-As stated in the 2018 EIS, the Preferred Alternative would include changes in F-22 aircraft departure and arrival patterns potentially impacting operations below 3,000 feet above ground level (AGL) and emissions below 3,000 feet.
+Consistent with the analysis presented in the 2018 EIS, the Preferred Alternative would include changes in F-22 aircraft departure and arrival patterns potentially impacting operations below 3,000 feet above ground level (AGL) and emissions below 3,000 feet.
 Emission effects of F-22 operations would occur within the immediate airspace surrounding JBER and the JBER-Elmendorf runways.
 The potential air quality impacts from the proposed changes in F-22 aircraft operations focuses on emission effects within this domain.